jxnblk/blog/src/posts/mathematical-web-typography.md

 ## Context-Specific Approaches

-Instead of focusing on systems that enhance the content, designers often focus on singular context-specific problems and introduce magic numbers that quickly grow out of hand.
+Instead of focusing on systems that enhance the content, design solutions often focus on singular context-specific problems and introduce [magic numbers](https://css-tricks.com/magic-numbers-in-css/) that quickly grow out of hand.
 These context-specific problems should inform the larger system, not break it.
 While these one-off cases may seem harmless in isolation, they often cause increasing complexity in a code base, and can lead to unintended side effects – increasing technical debt and slowing down development speed.
-I’m not entirely sure how to prevent this from happening, but I suspect that setting up a well-designed, flexible typographic system that works in many situations can help deter it.

-Many sites attempt to document and control this with the aid of a style guide.
+While there may not be any one way to solve these problems, many sites try to address them with a style guide and well-defined typographic systems.

 ## Screen Media

 Many typographic conventions have been around for centuries, but most of that knowledge was based on technology that involved physical pieces of metal and paper media.
-I think that the majority of that knowledge is still applicable on the Web, but I also think that the different constraints and capabilities of screens warrants some new approaches.
+The majority of these conventions are still applicable on the Web, but I also think that the different constraints and capabilities of screens warrant some new approaches.

 ## Start with the Defaults